abhi2828/Node/readMe.txt

 => create new branch "mongoDB" install mongodb , did mongodb setup , we learn how to set mongoDB connection & how to perform crud operation on mongoDB
-=> create  "dynamic_API_sample1" branch in this branch we will learn how create simple API => create "advance_API_with_mongoose" branch in this we will work with mongoose for Advance API
+=> create  "dynamic_API_sample1" branch in this branch we will learn how create simple API => create "advance_API_with_mongoose" branch in this we will work with mongoose for Advance API => create dynamic_Api_mongoose branch in this we will create dynamic APIs